 Use Twitter and Facebook to promote National Feral Cat Day® and your event.

-Be sure to follow Alley Cat Allies’ social networks: We’ll be posting National Feral Cat Day® graphics, photos, information, and other goodies that you can also share.
-Use the hashtag #FeralCatDay on all your posts, and follow the hashtag across all your favorite social networks to see what everyone is up to.
+Be sure to follow Alley Cat Allies’ social networks: We’ll be posting National Feral Cat Day graphics, photos, information, and other goodies that you can also share.
+Use the hashtag #FeralCatDay on all of your posts, and follow the hashtag across all of your favorite social networks to see what everyone is up to.
 Be sure to ask your event attendees to use the hashtag, too!

 Follow us on Facebook, where you’ll find photos, graphics, links, and other great things to LIKE & SHARE.
 On your own Facebook page or profile: